Krishna-Jonnagaddala/sentinel-incident-investigation-lab/investigation/iocs.md

-# Indicators of Compromise — INC-2024-0417
+# Indicators of Compromise: INC-2024-0417

 Indicators extracted during the investigation, with how each was validated and how I'd use it.
-Lab values — the network indicators are placeholders chosen to represent abuse-associated infrastructure; in a real case these would carry live reputation data.
+Lab values, the network indicators are placeholders chosen to represent abuse-associated infrastructure; in a real case these would carry live reputation data.

 ## Network